react-native-component/react-native-smart-barcode/README.md

 ## Usage

-Install the button from npm with `npm install react-native-smart-barcode --save`.
+Install the package from npm with `npm install react-native-smart-barcode --save`.
 Then, require it from your app's JavaScript files with `import Barcode from 'react-native-smart-barcode'`.

 ```js